No results for ""

 Creating contexts and evaluating flags based on them is supported in the latest major versions of most of our SDKs.
 For these SDKs, the code samples on this page include the two most recent versions.

-For client-side SDKs, if an end user's device is not connected to a network, such as when the device is in airplane mode, the SDK uses the latest stored flag variation values in memory.
-If there are no previously stored variation values, the SDK uses the fallback values.
-The fallback values are defined in your code.
-The SDK returns the fallback value if it encounters an error or if LaunchDarkly is unreachable.
+For client-side SDKs, if LaunchDarkly is unreachable or if an end user’s device is not connected to a network, such as when the device is in airplane mode, the SDK uses the latest stored flag variation values in memory.
+If there are no previously stored variation values, the SDK uses the fallback values that you define in your code.

 Details about each SDK's configuration are available in the SDK-specific sections below.